tlegasse/anatta-interview/readme.md

 `npm install`

 This project leverages environment variables collected from a .env file in the root directory.
-The required envirenment variables are as follows, please replace the values with your own.
+The required environment variables are as follows, please replace the values with your own.

 ```
 STORE_DOMAIN=some-domain.myshopify.com